 This post may contain references to some of our advertising partners.This post may contain affiliate links.
 If you click a link, we may receive a small commission.
 Please see our disclosure policy for more information.
 All opinions are my own.

-For this two day adventure in New York we decided to play around in Central Park, take a ferry to the Statue of Liberty, and hop over to New Jersey to the American Dream Mall.
+For this two-day adventure in New York we decided to play around in Central Park, see the Statue of Liberty, and hop over to New Jersey to the American Dream Mall.

 How we planned our autism-friendly visit to the Statute of Liberty